 Stephen S. Poloz was appointed Governor of the Bank of Canada, effective 3 June 2013, for a term of seven years.
 As Governor, he is also Chairman of the Board of Directors of the Bank and a member of the Board of Directors of the Bank for International Settlements (BIS).
-He currently chairs both the BIS Audit Committee and the Consultative Council for the Americas.
+He is the current Chair of the BIS Audit Committee and former Chair of the Consultative Council for the Americas.

 Born in Oshawa, Ontario, Mr. Poloz graduated from Queen’s University in 1978 with a bachelor’s degree in economics.
 He received a master’s degree in economics in 1979 and a PhD in economics in 1982, both from the University of Western Ontario.
 In 2017, he was awarded an Honorary Doctor of Laws degree from Trent University.